-TIMES/DATES: 8:20-10:20 pm on 7/16 (M), 7/26 (R), 8/9 (R).
+TIMES/DATES: 7-9 pm on 7/15 (M), 7/29 (M), 8/7 (W)

-EXAM POLICY: Exam locations will be announced the lecture before the exam (Monday's exam will be announced on Monday, Thursday's exams will be announced on Wednesday).
+EXAM POLICY: Exam locations will be announced the lecture before the exam (Monday's exam will be announced on Monday, Wednesday's exams will be announced on Wednesday).
 Each exam will consist of multiple choice questions of varying point values.
 Any material covered prior to the exam date is eligible to appear on the exam.

 NO exam scores will be dropped.
 Only 1- or 2-line calculators are allowed (NO graphing calculators).
-Cell phones or other electronic devices are prohibited during exams.
+Cell phones or other electronic devices -including smart watches- are prohibited during exams.
+Scantron errors are nonnegotiable (this includes form code errors, mis-bubbled answer choices, registry errors, name or UFID errors).

 MAKE UP POLICY: Conflict exams may be offered to students with another assembly exam at the same time in a course with a higher number than ours, or to students with well-documented, UF-approved reasons (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
 Such conflict exams are only offered in advance of the assembly exam.
 Conflict exams must be scheduled with the instructor 1 week in advance.
 If you fail to do so, you may not be accommodated and the missed exam will result in a "0" for the exam score.
+Special note: personal travel does NOT qualify for make-up exams.